 This paper has presented new evidence on trends in wealth concentration in Sweden over the period 1873-2005.
 Spanning such a long period of time our series allow us to address questions regarding the dynamics of wealth distribution over the path of Sweden's development from an agrarian to a modern economy.
-It also allows us to put the achievements and the role of the Welfare state, as well as the recent increases in wealth concentration, in historical perspective.
+It also allows us to put the achievements and the role of the welfare state, as well as the recent increases in wealth concentration, in historical perspective.

 The picture that emerges is one of a development with many similarities to what has been found in previous studies for other countries, but also one with some important differences.
 Overall, our findings suggests that over the path of transition from being a poor agrarian economy to a rich industrialized one, wealth gradually spread to wider and wider groups.
 In terms of how Sweden differs from other countries, and in particular when it comes to the role of the welfare state in explaining this process, two aspects stand out.
-On the one hand, welfare state policies undoubtedly played an important role in the latter stages of this development.
-In this sense the expansion of the welfare state caused the equal distribution of wealth that we observe around 1980.
+On the one hand, welfare state policies certainly played an important role in the latter stages of this development and the expansion of the welfare state after World War II coincides with much of the equalization when looking at the relation between wealth shares held by the top decile and the rest of the population.
+Even if we can not explicitly test their individual influence, data on income equalization, progressive taxation and policies such as subsidized loans to owner occupied housing suggest that these all disproportionately benefited the population below the top ten percent.
 On the other hand, the gradual Swedish wealth levelling started much before that.
-Already around 1910 do we see evidence of the groups just below the very top increasing their wealth share and over time the increases move down the distribution.
-These changes can not be attributed mainly to exogenous shocks to top wealth holders - making the Swedish case different from France, the U.K. and the U.S. - but rather to increased accumulation of wealth among the relatively income rich, but at the same time it is also hard to point to policies that would explain this pattern.
-In this sense the process of gradual wealth levelling started before the expansion of the welfare state, and it did so by a process which was driven by neither exogenous shocks, nor by policy.
+Already around 1910 we see evidence of the groups just below the very top increasing their wealth share and over time the increases move down the distribution.
+These changes can not be attributed mainly to exogenous shocks to top wealth holders - making the Swedish case different from France, the U.K. and the U.S. - but it is also hard to see what kind of policies enacted in the first half of the century that would cause this pattern.
+When looking at the wealth holdings of the P90-95 group in the income distribution, its share more than doubles during 1911-1948.
+However, during this period the income share of this group remains almost unchanged making it unlikely that the increased wealth share is a reflection of their increased income share.
+Possible explanations that remain are increased savings in this group or increased income mobility but unfortunately there is very little information on these aspects.
+What we can say is that, our results once again show the importance of studying developments for smaller subgroups within the top.
+Looking only at the shares of the top decile and the rest indicates that wealth levelling started around 1950, but a finer decomposition of the